johnschriner/presentations/digitalocean.md

         /var/www

+Lighttpd can be admininistered from the command line by using the following:

+        sudo service lighttpd start
+        sudo service lighttpd stop
+        sudo service lighttpd restart

 ##Installing and Configure MySQL and Create Credentials for MediaWiki
 Next, we'll install and configure MySQL database to store the information for the wiki.
 Install the newest MySQL using apt-get:

         sudo apt-get install mysql-server
+You will be asked to create a root password.
+Make sure to remember it or place it in a password manager; we'll need the root password to create an account for MediaWiki.

+MySQL service will start automatically but to check that the service has opened a port you can try:

+        nmap localhost

+MySQL will have port 3306 opened.
+[insert image]
+In the same way as lighttpd, MySQL can be administered from the command line:

+        sudo service mysql start
+        sudo service mysql stop
+        sudo service mysql restart

 ##Create Credentials for MediaWiki
+Log into MySQL as root:

+        mysql -u root -p

+In this tutorial we'll be
 ##Configure PHP-FPM and Lighttpd
 ##Install MediaWiki
+##Securing your wiki with SSL
 ##Conclusion
 We now have a secure MediaWiki with Lighttpd instance running on Ubuntu 14.04.
 It's quickly installed and configured.